Embodying Inequalities: Perspectives from Medical Anthropology

 Series editors: Sahra Gibbon and Jennie Gamlin

-This series charts diverse anthropological engagements with the changing dynamics of health and wellbeing in local and global contexts.
-It includes ethnographic and theoretical works that explore the different ways in which inequalities pervade our bodies.
-The series offers novel contributions often neglected by classical and contemporary publications that draw on public, applied, activist, cross-disciplinary and engaged anthropological methods, as well as in-depth writings from the field.
-It specifically seeks to showcase new and emerging health issues that are the products of unequal global development.
+This series charts anthropological engagements with new dynamics of health and wellbeing in local and global contexts.
+It includes ethnographic and theoretical works exploring the different ways in which inequalities pervade our bodies and how these interweave with socio-political, environmental, anthropocenic and economic factors.
+The series offers novel contributions that draw on critical, applied, activist, cross-disciplinary and engaged anthropological methods, as well as in-depth writings from the field.
+It also seeks to showcase new health issues and understand how they are embodied and patterned by unequal global development.